mkigikm/director_api/README.md

 accessed individually, the whole director object must be retreived to update anything, and the logic for making `favorite_movies` a set must be done in JavaScript rather than leveraging Redis sets.
-I considered these acceptable drawbacks for the scope of this API since the hardest operation will be indexing.
+I considered these acceptable drawbacks for the scope of this API since the slowest operation will be indexing.
 Creation and updates only rely on one record with simple validation logic.
 However if it grows, the cost-benefit analysis may change, and it could eventually be